Soccer's Rashford wins school meal assurance from UK PM Johnson

 The government was criticised on Tuesday after shared images of food parcels provided by private firms under the government’s free school meals programme provoked a widespread outcry and forced one supplier to apologise.

-Twenty three year-old Manchester United forward Rashford has become a powerful voice in the political discussion over the provision of food to pupils, using his Premier League status and personal experience of hunger as a child to raise awareness.
+Manchester United forward Rashford, 23, has become a powerful voice in the political discussion over the provision of food to pupils, using his Premier League status and personal experience of hunger as a child to raise awareness.

 “Just had a good conversation with the Prime Minister,” Rashford tweeted.
 “He has assured me that he is committed to correcting the issue with the food hampers and that a full review of the supply chain is taking place.”